paulamartya25/detour_maniac.ai/README.md

 ✨ Key Features
 🧭 Guided Trip Settings: A dedicated sidebar to configure destination, number of travelers, rooms required, check-in date, trip duration, and target rate per room (INR) via an intuitive slider.
-🌍 Smart Itinerary Generation: Automatically generates a structured plan including:
+🌍 Smart Itinerary Generation: Automatically generates a structured travel plan.
-Top Places to Visit: Curated, verified attractions (monuments, cathedrals, parks, and more) with descriptive context.
+📍 Top Places to Visit: Curated, verified attractions (monuments, cathedrals, parks, and more) with descriptive context.
-Recommended Hotels: Real-time search for hotels within your specified budget range.
+🏨 Recommended Hotels: Real-time search for hotels within your specified budget range.
 💰 Total Cost Breakdown: A mathematical estimate covering hotels, food, and local travel.
 ✅ Verified Attractions: Each recommended spot is tagged as a "Verified Attraction" and comes with a short, sourced description rather than a generic blurb.
 ⚡ Blazing Fast Inference: Built on Groq's LPU Engine, delivering results at 300+ tokens/second.